PerrinWaldock/teensy-pid/readme.md

 * `ra=2` to set the number of read averages to four.
 The formula is <read averages>=2^x where x is an integer -- this ensures that the number of read averages is always a multiple of two, which speeds up the averaging process.
 Use ra? to view the number of read averages
 * `pa=1` to enable feedback control, `pa=0` to disable it
 * `po=1` to print sample feedback control values. `po=0` to disable the printed sample feedback control values.
 A sample string would be `s:6553	 f:6553	 ff:13490	 o:12850	 t:16`, where s refers to the set voltage, f is the feedback voltage, ff is the output voltage the feedforward term recommends, o is the output voltage of the controller, and t is the time the controller took to perform the feedback calculation.
 All voltages are written as integers, and the time is in microseconds.
 Write `po=2` to display the values as voltages instead.
-* `cf=1` to create the feedforward function.
+* `cf` to create the feedforward function.
+This will also set the setpoint limits to slightly inside the feedback controller range.
 Write `cd?` to print out the calibration data, and `ce?` to print out the calibration extrema (minimum and maximum set voltage).
-* `ew=1` to write the feedback constants, loop rate, and calibration data to EEPROM so they are persistent after startup. `ew=0` to read all data from EEPROM.
+* `ew=w` to write the feedback constants, loop rate, and calibration data to EEPROM so they are persistent after startup. `ew=r` to read all data from EEPROM.
 Useful when tuning to restore the feedback controller to a working state.
-* `cl=1` to clear the integral term -- helpful if the integral term has spooled up.
+* `cl` to clear the integral term and reset the controller state -- helpful if the integral term has spooled up.

 Typical usage:
 Via the USB serial connection, enter the following comnmands: